 Therefore, the actual usable space may be slightly less than the allocated storage size.

-Usually, this won’t happen as modern-day email software is designed the way you get notified that your email is about to be full, and you need to delete some or upgrade.
+Usually, this won’t happen as modern-day email software is designed the way you get notified that your email is about to be full, and you need to delete unwanted emails to gain some space or upgrade.
+The warning notifications start to trigger when you touch 80-90% and above storage limit.

 But what if you keep ignoring these notifications and don’t do upgrades?

-• You won’t be able to send new messages.
+- You won’t be able to send and receive new email messages.

-• People who send you an email will receive a bounce message telling them your mailbox is full.
+- People who email you will receive a bounce message telling them your mailbox is full.
 This will keep bouncing until you upgrade or free some space.

-• Or in rare cases, you won’t receive an email, even notifications and warnings.
+- Or in rare cases, you won’t receive an email, even notifications and warnings.
+Which would be different for different email service providers.

 Technically, a 5 GB email storage space is more than enough for a regular user, if you do manage your emails well.
 Things only get worse when you start using big attachments in the email and receive the same.
 Here is my basic calculation…